-When we read the other information not yet received, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
+We read the other information, and there is no material misstatement therein, to communicate to those charged with governance.

 Responsibilities of management and those charged with governance for the financial statements

 Management is responsible for the preparation and fair presentation of the financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.